-Pill versus Powder (Wholefood powder that is)
+Pill versus Powder

 This is one feat that the scientists haven't been able to replicate… yet.
 Probably because the human body is such a complex organism and there's so much we don’t know about it.

-Yet scientists deconstruct plants in the lab, extracting all the parts they think are worth keeping and separating them into piles of vitamins and minerals, ready to be reassembled as the latest remedy to help lose weight, boost your immunity or to give you more energy.
+Yet scientists deconstruct plants in the lab, extracting all the parts they think are worth keeping and separating into piles of vitamins and minerals, ready to be reassembled as the latest remedy to help lose weight, boost your immunity or to give you more energy.
 Delivered to you neatly in a convenient pill form.

 No mixing, no mess, easy to take with you on the road?
-We think not.

 Add emulsifiers to stabilise the concoction, add colouring agents, add an agent to provide a protective layer, and maybe another agent to preserve the ingredients.

-Then they squeeze all these elements into a pill or capsule which can be distributed in a little plastic container and marketed as 'women's multi' or something similar.
+Then squeeze all these elements into a pill or capsule which can be distributed in a little plastic container and marketed as 'women's multi' or something similar.
 Very convenient, clean and easy to distribute.
 And definitely no mess on the bench!
 So what’s the catch?

 "Many of the health benefits associated with eating broccoli require consumption of the whole vegetables, because key phytonutrients are poorly absorbed and are of far less value if taken as a supplement".

 Plants are typically 80-90% water, so we've just extracted the water -that’s all!